Typically career faculty promotion reviews have three levels of review:

 Forwarding the File

-Requests to provide additional information or clarifications to the file after it leaves the unit often contribute significant stress and anxiety to an already emotionally-charged process.
-Thus, the complete primary and supplementary files should be carefully reviewed to ensure all required documents are provided and in the correct locations before sending it forward.
+The complete primary and supplementary files should be carefully reviewed to ensure all required documents are provided and in the correct locations in the dossier template before sending them forward.

-Librarians and career instructional faculty files will pass through the appropriate dean and then the Office of the Provost.
-Career research faculty, however, face a greater diversity of review pathways, depending on the nature of the appointment and the unit.
+Librarians and career instructional faculty files will be reviewed by the appropriate dean and then the Office of the Provost.
+Career research faculty will be evaluated by the Office of the Vice Provost for Research and Innovation.

-Successful candidates for promotion assume their new rank and 8% increase in their base salary beginning with the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
-Unsuccessful candidates may reapply for promotion after employment by the university for an additional three years at average of .3 FTE or greater, accrued at no greater than three terms per academic year.
+Successful candidates for promotion assume their new rank and receive an 8% increase in their base salary beginning in the next academic or fiscal year or the nearest next term of their employment should their contract not begin with fall term.
+Unsuccessful candidates may reapply for promotion after employment by the university for an additional three years at an average of .5 FTE or greater, accrued at no greater than three terms per academic year.
 Unsuccessful candidates may appeal as provided by Article 21, Tenure and Promotion Denial Appeal.